pablogzrs/olympic-diving-simulator/README.md

 # 🏊 International Diving Competition Simulator

-C++ simulation of an Olympic-style diving competition with probabilistic scoring system, difficulty ratings, and automated medal determination for 5 international athletes.
+C++ simulation of an Olympic-style diving competition with probabilistic scoring, difficulty-dependent performance, and automated medal determination for 5 athletes.

 ## 📋 Overview

-Realistic diving competition simulator featuring 5 rounds of competition, 7-judge scoring system, difficulty-based performance probabilities, and automatic podium calculation.
-Simulates real Olympic diving rules and scoring mechanics.
+Simulates 5 rounds of a diving competition.
+Each dive draws a difficulty rating, generates a score from a 7-judge panel, and produces a round score.
+After all rounds, totals are compared and gold, silver, and bronze are assigned.

 ## ✨ Features

-- **5-Round Competition** - Complete tournament simulation
+- **5-Round Competition** — fixed tournament length
-- **Probabilistic Scoring** - Difficulty affects success probability
-- **7-Judge Panel** - Official Olympic scoring format
-- **Difficulty Ranges** - 1.4 to 4.8 difficulty scale
+- **Difficulty-Dependent Scoring** — harder dives shift the score distribution downward
+- **7-Judge Panel** — judge 1 is drawn independently; judges 2–7 deviate from judge 1
-- **Automated Medal System** - Gold, silver, bronze determination
+- **Automated Medal System** — gold, silver, bronze by total score
-- **Realistic Athletes** - 5 international competitors
-- **Detailed Score Tables** - Round-by-round breakdown
+- **Round-by-Round Score Tables** — per-athlete breakdown

 ## 🏅 Competitors